MrLIT97/Flight-Ticket-Price-Prediction/README.md

 Introduction: This project focuses on the application of python tools to analyze the different factors affecting ticket price variation in the given dataset.
 Question were answered through EDA and a viable predicion model was developed.
 This is aimed at guiding indivuals looking to book a flight in the future on decision making and could also help airlines improve on their services through an "Ease My Trip" website.

 ## Dataset Description:
-The dataset was collected from kaggle (https://www.kaggle.com/datasets/shubhambathwal/flight-price-prediction).
+The dataset was collected from [kaggle](https://www.kaggle.com/datasets/shubhambathwal/flight-price-prediction).
 It is a mixture of continuous and discrete variables with 300,153 observations, 11 features and 1 target that are outlined as follows:

 airline - the airline providing the service